''Brotherhood'' by Meryam Joobeur has been nominated for a 2020 Academy Award in the Live Action Short Film Category

 Bouraouia Agrebi, speaking about her activities as Defending persons with disabilities, during the World Day of Democracy:

-My statement adds that there is a complete absence of the training cycles in this area, although the Tunisian Organization for Persons with Disabilities does this training for journalists, but they do not want to deal with them for reasons that remain open for discussion.
+In my question about the obstacles that they face in the media in order to be present and many of them are competent in this area, Boutraouia commented that the media is pressured by the editors and managers and that they consider that those persons with disabilities are second class.
+She adds that there is a complete absence of the training cycles in this area, although the Tunisian Organization for Persons with Disabilities does this training for journalists, but they do not want to deal with them for reasons that remain open for discussion.

 In 2007, the United Nations General Assembly decided to celebrate the Day International Day of Democracy (JID) on September 15 of each year for the purpose of promote and defend the principles of democracy.
 Everyone is invited to commemorate this day to increase public awareness of the issues democratic.
 It is an opportunity to re-examine the state of democracy in the world.